Please complete a Patient History Form and return it by e-mail before your initial consultation!

 Download the Patient Health History form.
 The form is now fillable.
 It is a pdf you can open on your computer, complete, and save changes so it can then be returned to us by e-mail.
-It can also be printed and brought with you to your scheduled appointment if for some reason it cannot be e-mailed back to us.
 Make sure it is opened in an actual pdf program, and not just in a web browser.
 It is an interactive document, and most web browsers attempting to read pdf pages will not allow the interactive features of the document.

 Lab Request Forms